pardeike/Achtung2/TESTING.md

 for this contract.
 Keep unrelated gameplay mods out of the baseline unless the scenario is explicitly testing an interaction with them.

+For Multiplayer compatibility tests, use this active order:

+- `zetrith.prepatcher`
+- `brrainz.harmony`
+- the installed RimBridgeServer package
+- `ludeon.rimworld`
+- `ludeon.rimworld.biotech`
+- `rwmt.multiplayer`
+- `brrainz.achtung`

+Create the test save with that exact list before hosting.
+Loading an older singleplayer fixture with Multiplayer added is useful for migration testing, but it is not a clean synchronization baseline.
+The compatibility project and packaged API dependency are 1.6-only; do not edit the frozen 1.1 through 1.5 release directories while maintaining this integration.

 ## GABS lifecycle

 Use the normal GABS lifecycle rather than launching a second game process: